nitrico/MapViewPager/README.md

 ```

 Find the view in your activity then and call `mapViewPager.start(this, adapter)` or `mapViewPager.start(this, adapter, callback)` passing the AppCompatActivity (or FragmentActivity) and MapViewPager.Adapter (or MapViewPager.MultiAdapter) instances.
 You can also pass a **MapViewPager.Callback** instance to get notified when the GoogleMap object is created and working.

-> **Don't forget to add the right permissions and your Google Maps API key to your AndroidManifest.xml**

 #### XML attributes